-Soccer kicks up activity level of overweight kids, research findsFebruary 26th, 2013 in Overweight and Obesity /
+Soccer kicks up activity level of overweight kids, research findsFebruary 26, 2013 in Medicine & Health / Overweight and Obesity

 (HealthDay)—When looking for ways to get a heavy child moving, soccer could prove a winner.